How To Enjoy a USA Road Trip on A Budget

 This is often something that people overlook when going on a road trip.
 Insurance is almost always included when hiring your car or campervan, which is all well and good, but in the event of an accident, you can feel a real sting when paying the excess fees.

-To protect yourself from high excess costs car hire excess insurance it’s worth it just to put your mind at rest.
+To protect yourself from high excess costs car hire excess insurance is worth it just to put your mind at rest.
 Car hire excess insurance in the USA starts from just 12p per day and means that if you have to pay excess abroad, you won’t be out of pocket.
-We offer a variety of protection, including worldwide car hire excess insurance, holiday car excess insurance and annual car hire excess insurance.
+We offer a variety of protection, including worldwide car excess insurance, holiday car excess insurance cover and annual car hire excess insurance.

 Accommodation can often be the most expensive part of a trip.
 Travelling in a campervan can instantly save you accommodation costs.